decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-07-simultaneous-agreement.md

 ## Conclusion

 The natural approach of simultaneously switching to an early start time in the next view if the previous view commits early in the good case is not possible.
-There may be other ways to do this.
-Obtaining view synchronization that benefits from the best of both worlds (fixed schedules and taking advantage of good cases) is an interesting open question.
+Switching to an early start time in a non-simultaneous manner means an additional $\Delta$ gap that then increases all other timeouts.
+Obtaining view synchronization that benefits from the best of both worlds (fixed schedules with no gaps and taking advantage of good cases) is an interesting open question.